 This press release contains forward-looking statements by Exelixis, including, without limitation, statements related to the anticipated closing and Exelixis' receipt of an upfront cash payment from Bristol-Myers Squibb; potential license and milestone payments by Bristol-Myers Squibb to Exelixis; the companies' plan to share development costs and commercial profits for XL184 in the United States; Exelixis' potential receipt of royalties for XL184 products sales; Exelixis' right to opt out of the co-development and co-promotion of XL184 in the United States and the related impact on potential royalties and milestones; Exelixis' potential receipt of development, regulatory and sales milestones and royalties on worldwide sales of XL281; and the future funding, development path and commercial and therapeutic potential of XL184 and XL281 and associated compounds.
 Words such as "will," "plan," "eligible," "may," "shall," "intend," "potential," "positions" and similar expressions are intended to identify forward-looking statements.
 These forward-looking statements are based upon Exelixis' current plans, assumptions, beliefs and expectations.
 Forward-looking statements involve risks and uncertainties.
-Exelixis' actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of these risks and uncertainties, which include, without limitation, risks related to the potential failure of XL184 and XL281 to demonstrate safety and efficacy in clinical testing; the therapeutic and commercial value of XL184 and XL281 to demonstrate safety and efficacy in clinical testing; the product on the state of the guarter ended Seques and expectations are discussed under "Risk Factors" and elsewhere in Exelixis' dependence on its relationship with Bristol-Myers Squibb.
-These and other risk factors are discussed under "Risk Factors" and elsewhere in Exelixis expressly disclaims any duty, obligation or undertaking to release publicly any updates or revisions to any forwa
+Exelixis' actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of these risks and uncertainties, which include, without limitation, risks related to the potential failure of XL184 and XL281 to demonstrate safety and efficacy in clinical testing; the therapeutic and commercial value of XL184 and XL281; the uncertainty of the FDA approval process; market competition; and risks related to Exelixis' dependence on its relationship with Bristol-Myers Squibb.
+These and other risk factors are discussed under "Risk Factors" and elsewhere in Exelixis' quarterly report on Form 10-Q for the quarter ended September 26, 2008 and Exelixis' other filings with the Securities and Exchange Commission.
+Exelixis expressly disclaims any duty, obligation or undert